 The majority of HEIs in Georgia are funded through tuition fees.
-For public HEIs, tuition fees account for 70% of total income, while 30% comes from state subsidies, paid indirectly through state-funded grants to students and directly as a lump sum payment (block grant) to the HEI.
+For public HEIs, tuition fees account for 90 % of total income, while the rest comes from state subsidies, paid indirectly through state-funded grants to students and directly as a lump sum payment (block grant) to the HEI.
 Infrastructure grants from the government are provided to public universities for infrastructure projects where necessary, from time to time.
-Private universities receive no direct funding from the government, but receive indirect subsidies through state-funded grants to qualified students who enrol in these institutions.
+Private universities receive no direct funding from the government but receive indirect subsidies through state-funded grants to qualified students who enrol in these institutions.

-The funding model of HEIs has changed substantially in the last five years.
+The funding model of HEIs has changed substantially in the last years.
 The input-based lump sum financing model of education has been transformed into per capita financing.
 Consequently, vouchers and grants have been introduced.
 This shift is primarily aimed at increasing efficiency and transparency of financing.

 The voucher scheme takes the form of a government grant to students.
-Different grants are given to the students according to their performance in a national admission exam at the end of secondary education.
-Students with higher scores receive 100 percent while others receive only 70 percent, 50 percent or 30 percent of funding of the allocated amount.
+Different grants are given to the students according to their performance in a national admission exam at the end of secondary education and depending on the field of study.
+Students enrolled in engineering and natural sciences programmes, identified as priority by the state, receive different percentage of the maximum tuition fee at public HEIs (100 %, 70 %, 50 % and 30 %), while students of other programmes (such as law and business) get public grant only in case of highest scores.

 The grants are used to finance tuition fees, at both public and private HEIs.
-They are set differentially at 100%, 70%, 50% and 30% of maximum tuition fees in public universities.
-Many private universities charge much higher tuition fees, and voucher recipients may use vouchers to partially offset these higher fees.
+Many private universities charge much higher tuition fees and voucher recipients may use vouchers to partially offset these higher fees.

 A student loan system was introduced in Georgia in 2006 in cooperation with the leading commercial banks of Georgia.
-2,463 students have so far been given loans with various coverage terms and interest rates.
+Students have so far been given loans with various coverage terms and interest rates.
 Further improvements to student loan schemes will be made to increase the number and availability of loans, as well as lending conditions.